SoummoSinghoRoy/shopproduct-listing-app/Readme.md

 3. login backend validation done.
 4. Login funcationality done, session + authentication work done.
 5. When user sign up first users session create also user will get create a shop page.
-6. Validation complete for create shop page.
+6. Backend & frontend validation complete for create shop page.
+7. viewShop functionality done.

 #### What i learned to do this project -